Privacy & Cookies policy

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies.
 Doing so however will likely limit the functionality of our website.

 Data that is provided to us is stored on our secure servers.
-Details relating to any transactions entered into or on our site will be encrypted.
+Details relating to any transactions entered into on our site will be encrypted.

 We use multiple first and third party technologies such as pixel tags and web beacons to track and improve the user experience on our sites, quality of service and to monitor the effectiveness of campaigns and digital marketing activity.